Why is Android 8.1go so popular on the lower end and cheaper Android Headunits?

 In poorer countries where expensive smartphones are only available to the wealthy, it became possible to ship budget phones with a modern Android version (of 2017 vintage).
 Google could reach more people with their operating system by making a stripped-down, lightweight version for the ultra-cheap phones that were now more affordable to those on limited budgets.

-It is even easier to sell Android 10 (with API level 29) headunits, but these are often just faked versions when they run on the budged hardware because they are running Android 8.1go.
+It is even easier to sell Android 10 headunits!
+However, these are often just faked versions of Android 10 when they run on budget hardware, as they are actually running Android 8.1go.

 The following features are turned off by default on Android (Go edition):